openshift/openshift-pep/openshift-pep-006.md

     1. The primary cartridge is started
     1. The primary cartridge's `post_deploy` control action is invoked
     1. The user's `post_deploy` hook is invoked, if it exists
-    1. If the app is scalable and the options did not include --child, for each child gear:
-        1. SSH to the child gear and execute `gear activate $deployment_id --child`
+    1. If the app is scalable, SSH to each child gear and execute gear activate $deployment_id
-    1. Write DEPLOYED to app-deployments/$date_$time/metadata/state
+    1. Write activation time to app-deployments/$date_$time/metadata.json
-    1. Starting with the oldest deployment, previous deployments are removed until the number of deployments in `app-deployments` <= the value of `keep_deployments` (if necessary)

 ### Binary deployments